Character Areas and Landmarks

 This character area features less tree canopy and more walls than other areas of the cemetery.
 Grid-like patterns are intercepted by Monument Drive and Old Hunter Street Drive.
 The landscape changes dramatically north of East Hill, where the topography slopes downward toward the Paupers Grounds.
-This area contains two former comfort stations which now are closed to the public and in poor condition.
-The Women’s Comfort Station, which will be restored in 2019, sits below street level adjacent to the Confederate Burial Grounds.
+This area contains two former comfort stations which now are closed to the public.
+The Women’s Comfort Station, which underwent an award-winning restoration in 2019, sits below street level adjacent to the Confederate Burial Grounds.
 The Men’s Comfort Station lies to the northeast near African American Grounds.

 The area now known as Greenhouse Valley lies east of Bell Tower Ridge, bordered on the north and east by Potter’s Field and the African American Grounds.
 Atlanta’s first greenhouse was erected at Oakland Cemetery in 1870, and over the next few years, two more greenhouses were built to accommodate growth.
 The third of the three greenhouses built by the City of Atlanta was demolished in the early 1970s.

 Also located in this area at one time were stables, a steam plant, coal house, and barn/hayloft.
 Today, the steam plant and the barn/hayloft remain intact.